cranci1/Mc-PlayTime-Mac/soon.md

 Unfurtunatly Feather Client doesn't support mac so there is no way to make it work.

-### MultiMC/ATLauncher/Prism Launcher
+### ATLauncher

-These laucher all use the same directory that is "instances/{MC-Version}/.minecraft/logs" so it will take a bit to support all of them.
+These laucher all use the same directory that is "instances/Minecraft{The mc version}{if fabic/forge}" so it will take a bit to support it:
+es: "/Applications/ATLauncher.app/Contents/java/instances/Minecraft1204withForge/logs"

-### Modrinth
+### CurseForge

-The normal directory is "~/Library/Application Support/com.modrinth.theseus/profiles/" and then there is the modpack name so it will require a bit of time.
+I dont understand how it works. (havent even tryed)